lisafast/lacnotredame/content/_index.md

 An adult goose can produce as much as a kilo of poop every day, and those droppings can contaminate our water - and your property.
 6 more geese hatched at the lake this year, thankfully fewer than in 2018 and 2019.

-* Keep geese away by naturalizing your shoreline or putting up goose barriers.
-If there is no access to your lawn, they won't stay.
-* Get barrier ideas for yourself and your neighbours in our[Goose Action Plan](/water/gooseaction/).
+* Get prevention ideas for yourself and your neighbours in the [Goose Action Plan](/water/gooseaction/).

-Une bernache adulte peut produire jusqu'à un kilo de caca tous les jours, et ces excréments peuvent contaminer notre eau - et votre propriété.
-Nous avons créé un plan d’action pour le lac afin de minimiser les dégâts.

-* L'accent est mis sur la naturalisation de votre rivage.
-* Nous allons remettre des exemplaires du [plan d'action](/water/gooseaction/) aux propriétaires.
+* Nous allons remettre des exemplaires du [plan d'action pour les bernaches](/water/gooseaction/) aux propriétaires.

 ## [Water testing results](/water/qualityreports/)

 The Association tests samples of water from the Lakes for phosphorus, nitrogen and E-coli on a regular basis.
 Volunteer and Lake Association member Carole Doré has collected samples for testing for over 10 years.
 Say Thank You when you see her!

+L'association analyse régulièrement des échantillons d'eau des lacs pour le phosphore, l'azote et l'E-coli.
+Carole Doré collecte des échantillons pour les analyser depuis plus de 10 ans.
+Dites-lui merci quand vous la verrez!

 ***2020:***  Water testing will take place first week of August.